Intention Games: Towards Strategic Coexistence between Partially Honest and Blind Players: The Intention Games Framework

 \subsection{Notation and Preliminaries}

 Let $\Delta(V)$ denote the set of all probability distributions on universe $V$.
-We will use the set notation $[n] := \{ 1,2,3, ..., n \}$.
-For brevity, we will denote the split of a vector $\mathbf{w}$ on an index $i$ as $\mathbf{w} = (w_i, \mathbf{w}_{-i})$ while implicitly preserving the order of elements.
-The $-i$ denotes all indices except $i$. \\ Note that we will only give outlines of equilibria computation.
-The complexity arguments are implied from classical game theory, with Nash Equilibrium being \texttt{PPAD}-Complete \cite{agt}.
+We will use the set notation $[z] := \{ 1,2,3, ..., z \}$.
+For brevity, we will denote the split of a vector $\mathbf{y}$ on an index $i$ as $\mathbf{y} = (y_i, \mathbf{y}_{-i})$ while implicitly preserving the order of elements.
+The $-i$ denotes all indices except $i$.
+We will use $\mathbb{R}$ to denote the set of real numbers, $\mathbb{R}_+$ to denote the set of non-negative real numbers, and $\mathbb{Z}_+$ to denote the set of non-negative integers. \\ Note that we will only give outlines of equilibria computation.
+The complexity arguments are implied from classical game theory, with the Nash Equilibrium \cite{gt} being \texttt{PPAD}-Complete \cite{agt}.